ImpressCMS/impresscms-module-mytube/modules/mytube/readme.txt

 3. RENAMING MODULE FOLDER

-When you have renamed the installation folder from 'mytube' in whatever you wish,you have to open the file ../include/plugin.tag.php
+When you have renamed the installation folder from 'mytube' in whatever you wish, you have to open the file ../include/plugin.tag.php
 Find the line: function mytube_tag_iteminfo(&$items) {
 In this line you have to change 'mytube' into the name gave to the module folder before.
+Also for other plugins you might have to change 'mytube' into the new folder name.

 4. WAITING, SITEMAP & RSSFIT PLUGINS